Q1. What is heredity? (2021 C, AI 2014)

-Q.4.
-What is meant by trait of a species ?
-Distinguish between acquired and inherited traits giving an example of each.
+Q9.
+What is meant by the trait of a species ?
+Distinguish between acquired and inherited traits by giving an example of each.
 [CBSE 2013,2016,2017]

 (i) Homologous organs: Such organs which perform different functions but have similar structure and origin are called homologous organs.
 For example, forelimbs of bird, forelimb of man and frog perform different functions, but have similar basic structure.
 Presence of such organs indicate that all these vertebrates had common ancestors.

-Fig. 9.8 Skeleton of forelimbs of (a) Frog (b) Bird and (c) Human, showing homologous features.
+Skeleton of forelimbs of (a) Human (b) Dog (c) Bird (d) Whale showing homologous features.

 (v) Evidences from fossils : Archaeopteryx a fossil that resembles reptiles but has some bird like features.
 This shows that birds have been evolved from reptiles.

-Q.6.
+Q11.
 “A trait may be inherited, but may not be expressed.”
-Justify this statement with the help of suitable example.
+Justify this statement with the help of a suitable example.
 [CBSE 2016-17 C]

-Ans.
-A trait may be inherited, but if it is recessive, it will not be expressed unless it is homozygous, e.g.,
+A trait may be inherited, but if it is recessive, it will not be expressed unless it is homozygous.
+Example:

 Hence, genotype Tt with a recessive gene is expressed as phenotype of Tall.
 This shows that only dominant gene is expressed as the trait (T) while ‘t’ is not expressed.

-Q.7.
-What are Chromosomes ?
-Explain how in sexually reproducing organisms the number of chromosomes in the progeny is maintained.
+Q12.
+What are chromosomes?
+Explain how, in sexually reproducing organisms, the number of chromosomes in the progeny is maintained.
 [CBSE 2016-17 C]

 In an organism, each cell has two copies of a chromosome, one each from a male and female parent.
 In sexually reproducing organisms, where fusion of gametes (germ-cells) takes place, one chromosome from each pair is taken up in formation of a germ-cell (these may be either maternal or paternal in origin) by a special cell division called meiosis.
 When two germ cells fuse, they restore the original number of chromosomes in the progeny.

-Q.8.
-If we cross-bred tall (dominant) pea plant with pure-bred dwarf (recessive) pea plant, we will get plants of F1 generation.
-If we now self-cross the pea plant of F1 generation, we obtain pea plants of F2 generation.
+Q13.
+If we cross-bred a tall (dominant) pea plant with a pure-bred dwarf (recessive) pea plant, we will get plants of F1 generation.
+If we now self-cross the pea plants of the F1 generation, we obtain pea plants of F2 generation.
 [CBSE 2016-17 C]

 (i) What do the plants of F1 generation look like?